navaneedan07/Smart-file-scanner/README.md

 This Java project scans a directory, categorizes files by type, generates a user profile based on file usage, and suggests cleaning tips.

-NOTE:
-Please wait after you enter directory path.
-It may take few seconds to a minute if it contains more number of files

 ## Features
 - Recursively scans files
 - Categorizes by file type